ScratchEverywhere/ScratchEverywhere/README.md

 -   **For the GameCube**, you need the DevkitPPC toolchain, libogc, all SDL2-gamecube libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
 -   **For the Switch**, you need the DevkitA64 toolchain, libnx, and all SDL2-switch libraries.
 -   **For the Vita**, all you need is the [vitasdk](https://vitasdk.org) toolchain.
 It includes every SDL2 thing you might need.
+-   **For the PS4**, you will need the [OpenOrbis](https://github.com/OpenOrbis/OpenOrbis-PS4-Toolchain) toolchain, [PacBrew](https://github.com/PacBrew/ps4-openorbis-portlibs) portlibs which include SDL2, and our [fixed packages](https://github.com/gradylink/pacbrew-packages).

 > [!NOTE]
 > DevkitPro's install instructions are available at: https://devkitpro.org/wiki/Getting_Started